Settlement of Iceland: Hrafna-Flóki

 He landed in Vatnsfjörður in the Westfjords after passing what is now Reykjavík.
 One of his men, Faxi, remarked that they seemed to have found great land—the bay facing Reykjavík is therefore known as Faxaflói.
 A harsh winter caused all of Flóki's cattle to die—he cursed this cold country, and when he spotted a drift ice in the fjord he decided to name it "Ísland" (Iceland).
 Despite difficulties in finding food, he and his men stayed another year, this time in Borgarfjörður, but they headed back to Norway the following summer.
 Flóki would return much later and settle in what is now known as Flókadalur.

 Ingólfur Arnarson

 Another Norseman, by the name of Ingólfur Arnarson, had instigated a blood feud in his homeland, Norway.
 He and his foster-brother Hjörleifr Hróðmarsson went on an exploratory expedition to Iceland, and stayed over winter in what is now Álftafjörður.
 A few years later they returned to settle the land with their men.
 When they approached the island, Ingólfur cast his high seat pillars overboard and swore that he would settle where they drifted to shore.
 He then sent his slaves Vífill and Karli to search for the pillars.

-They found his foster-brother Hjörleifur murdered, and all his men gone.
-Ingólfur gave his foster-brother a heathen funeral in the Norse style and slew the murderers, who had fled to the Westman Islands.
+In the meantime, Hjörleifr had been murdered by his Irish slaves.
+Ingólfr hunted them down and killed them in the Westman Islands.
+The islands got their name from that event, with westmen (Old Norse: vestmenn) being a name that the Norsemen used for the Irish.
+Ingólfr was said to have settled a large part of southwestern Iceland, although after his settlement nothing more was known of him.
+His son, Þorsteinn Ingólfsson, was a major chieftain and was said to have founded the Kjalarnesþing, the first thing, or parliament, in Iceland.
+It was a forerunner of the Althingi.